Hanging

 Hanging is killing a person by suspending them from the neck with a noose or ligature.
-Hanging has been a common method of capital punishment since the Middle Ages, and is the primary execution method in numerous countries and regions.
+Hanging has been a standard method of capital punishment since the Middle Ages, and has been the primary execution method in numerous countries and regions.
+As a form of execution, it is commonly practiced at a structure called a gallows.
 The first known account of execution by hanging is in Homer's Odyssey.
-Hanging is also a method of suicide.
+Hanging is also a common method of suicide.

-The past and past participle of hang in this sense is hanged rather than hung.

 Methods of judicial hanging

-There are numerous methods of hanging in execution which instigate death either by cervical fracture or by strangulation.
+There are numerous methods of hanging in execution that instigate death either by cervical fracture or by strangulation.

 Short drop

-The short drop is a method of hanging in which the condemned prisoner stands on a raised support such as a stool, ladder, cart, or other vehicle, with the noose around the neck.
+The short drop is a method of hanging in which the condemned prisoner stands on a raised support, such as a stool, ladder, cart, horse, or other vehicle, with the noose around the neck.
 The support is then moved away, leaving the person dangling from the rope.

-Suspended by the neck, the weight of the body tightens the noose around the neck effecting strangulation and death.
-This typically takes 10–20 minutes.
+Suspended by the neck, the weight of the body tightens the noose around the neck, effecting strangulation and death.
+Loss of consciousness is typically rapid and death ensues in a few minutes.

-Before 1850, the short drop was the standard method of hanging, and it is still common in suicides and extrajudicial hangings (such as lynchings and summary executions) which do not benefit from the specialised equipment and drop-length calculation tables used in the newer methods.
+Before 1850, the short drop was the standard method of hanging, and it is still common in suicides and extrajudicial hangings (such as lynchings and summary executions) which lack the specialised equipment and drop-length calculation tables used in the newer methods.